-If technology that is designed for covert placement and could be used to take upskirting or indecent images is discovered in the school it will be confiscated.
-If the technology is in location and potentially may have captured images, this will be reported to the police and left in situ so that appropriate forensic measures can be taken to gather evidence.
+If technology that is designed for covert placement and could be used to take upskirting or indecent images is discovered in the school, it will be confiscated.
+If the technology is in location and potentially may have captured images, this will be reported to the police and left in situ so that appropriate forensic measures may be taken to gather evidence.

-Any confiscated technology will be passed to the head teacher to make a decision about what happens to the items and will be carried out under the principles set out in the government guidance on searching, screening and confiscation https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/674416/Searching_screening_and_confiscation.pdf
+Any confiscated technology will be passed to the headteacher to make a decision about what happens to the items.
+This will be carried out under the principles set out in the government guidance on searching, screening and confiscation.